 Understanding tracheal tubulogenesis is a fundamental goal in the field of pulmonary development and disease, as conditions such as primary tracheomalacia and congenital tracheal stenosis arise due to tracheal tube formation defects.
-Our work suggests critical roles for SM cells and chondrocytes in tracheal tube formation.
-Differentiated SM cells elongate in a direction perpendicular to the axis of tracheal elongation and generate circumferential contractile force which promotes tube elongation.
-In Fbn2^{T2547A/T2547A} tracheas, aberrantly oriented SM cells restrict tube elongation by compressing the mesenchyme and attached epithelium, as in the case of SM restriction of gut elongation [4].
-Chondrocytes have also been reported to be essential for tracheal tube expansion [36, 71].
-Notably, Sox9 knockout mice exhibit defects in chondrocyte differentiation, tracheal cartilage formation and tracheal tube expansion [36, 71].
+Our work suggests critical roles for smooth muscle cells and chondrocytes in tracheal tube formation.
+Differentiated smooth muscle cells elongate in a direction perpendicular to the axis of tracheal elongation and generate circumferential contractile force which promotes tube elongation.
+In $Fbn2^{T2547A/T2547A}$ tracheas, aberrantly oriented smooth muscle cells restrict tube elongation by compressing the mesenchyme and attached epithelium, as in the case of smooth muscle restriction of gut elongation [4].
+Chondrocytes have also been reported to be essential for tracheal tube expansion [36, 70].
+Notably, Sox9 knockout mice exhibit defects in chondrocyte differentiation, tracheal cartilage formation and tracheal tube expansion [36, 70].
 It is thus possible that in $Fbn2^{T2547A/T2547A}$ tracheas the chondrocyte differentiation defects lead to impaired cartilage formation, ultimately resulting in the narrowed tracheal tube.
-Interestingly, animal models of tracheal stenosis including Cftr^{-/-} and Cav3.2^{-/-} mice both show cartilage ring and lumen formation defects [72-74], phenotypes similar to those observed in Fbn2^{T2547A/T2547A} mice.
-Cav3.2 regulates tracheal cartilage formation by promoting chondrocyte differentiation [74].
-It is thus possible that a defect in chondrocyte differentiation is a common cause of congenital tracheal stenosis.
+Interestingly, animal models of tracheal stenosis including $Cftr^{-/-}$ and $Cav3.2^{-/-}$ mice both show cartilage ring and lumen formation defects [71-73], phenotypes similar to those observed in $Fbn2^{T2547A/}$ tracheas tracheal cartilage formation [73].
+It is thus possible that a defect in chondrocyte differentiation [73].
+It is tracheal cartilage formation by promoting chondrocyte differentiation [73].

-Here we reveal novel functions for FBN2 in elastic fiber formation and Fibronectin accumulation.
-Fbn2 mutants exhibit no significant differences in elastic fiber formation in esophageal or vascular SM cells [45].
-However, Fbn1-/- mice exhibit elastic fiber organization defects in aortic tissues [45].
-Fbn2^{T2547A/T2547A} esophagi exhibit WT-like p38 phosphorylation and Mmp2 mRNA expression levels.
-Fbn1 mutants exhibit increased p38 phosphorylation [75] as well as increased MMP2 and MMP9 levels in their thoracic aortas [76].
-Interestingly, both Fbn1-/- gained and Fbn2-/- and Fbn1-/- and Fbn2-/- animals display a more severe vascular phenotype than Fbn1-/- mice [45], indicating that Fbn1 and Fbn2 perform partially overlapping functions during aortic development.
-It is thus possible that the absence of ECM defects in Fbn2^{T2547A/T2547A} esophagi is due to functional redundancy with Fbn1.
-FBN1 promotes Tropoelastin coacervation [49], and prevents Elastin disruption and degradation possibly by decreasing MMP2 and MMP9 activity [50, 51].
-However, Fbn2^{T2547A/T2547A} tracheas appear to exhibit no obvious reduction in Elastin protein levels, indicating that FBN2 is required for elastic fiber formation but not protein expression during tracheal tube formation.
-Fibrillin microfibrils have been reported to colocalize and interact with Fibronectin [53, 54], and their deposition depends on Fibronectin assembly [77].
-Interestingly, our studies suggest that Fibrillin microfibrils are also required for Fibronectin accumulation.
+Here we reveal novel functions for FBN2 in elastic fibre formation and Fibronectin accumulation.
+Fbn2 mutants exhibit no significant differences in elastic fibre formation in oesophageal or vascular smooth muscle cells [44].
+However, $Fbn1^{-/-}$ mice exhibit elastic fibre organisation defects in aortic tissues [44]. $Fbn2^{T2547A/T2547A}$ oesophagi exhibit WT-like p38 phosphorylation and Mmp2 mRNA expression levels.
+Fbn1 mutants exhibit increased p38 phosphorylation [74] as well as increased MMP2 and MMP9 levels in their thoracic aortas [75].
+Interestingly, both $Fbn1^{-/+}$; $Fbn2^{-/-}$ and $Fbn1^{-/-}$; and Fbn2 perform partially overlapping functions during aortic development.
+It is thus possible that the absence of ECM defects in $Fbn2^{T2547A/T2547A}$ oesophagi is due to functional redundancy with Fbn1.
+FBN1 promotes Tropoelastin coacervation [48], and prevents Elastin disruption and degradation possibly by decreasing MMP2 and MMP9 activity [49, 50].
+However, $Fbn2^{T2547A/T2547A}$ tracheas appear to exhibit no obvious reduction in Elastin protein levels, indicating that FBN2 is required for elastic fibre formation but not protein expression during tracheal tube formation.
+Fibrillin microfibrils have been reported to colocalise and interact with Fibronectin [52, 53], and their deposition depends on Fibronectin accumulation.

-Our study presents a novel signaling axis governing ECM homeostasis, through Fibrillin microfibrils, p38 MAPK activation, and matrix metalloproteinases.
-Fbn2 deficiency leads to aberrant activation of p38 MAPK signaling, which in turn induces an upregulation of MMP activity to disrupt elastic fiber formation and degrade Fibronectin.
+Our study presents a novel signalling axis governing ECM homeostasis, through Fibrillin microfibrils, p38 mitogen-activated protein kinase (MAPK) activation and MMPs.
+Fbn2 deficiency leads to aberrant activation of p38 MAPK signalling, which in turn induces an upregulation of MMP activity to disrupt elastic fibre formation and degrade Fibronectin.
 However, the exact mechanisms by which FBN2 regulates p38 activity and p38 modulates Mmp expression remain to be determined.
-TGF-β is abnormally activated in Fbn2-null osteoblasts [78].
-Interestingly, TGF-β inhibition has been reported to decrease p38 phosphorylation in SM cells [79].
-It is possible that absence of FBN2 function activates TGF-β signaling, thereby increasing p38 phosphorylation.
-Several targets of p38 MAPK have been reported to regulate Mmp2 and Mmp9 expression at the transcriptional level [67], and thus an increase in p38 phosphorylation might lead to the activation of specific transcription factor(s) whose target genes include Mmp2 and Mmp9.
+Transforming growth factor (TGF)- β is abnormally activated in Fbn2-null osteoblasts [77].
+Interestingly, TGF- β inhibition has been reported to decrease p38 phosphorylation in smooth muscle cells [78].
+It is possible that absence of FBN2 function activates TGF- β signalling, thereby increasing p38 phosphorylation.
+Several targets of p38 MAPK have been reported to regulate Mmp2 and Mmp9 expression at the transcriptional level [66], and thus an increase in p38 phosphorylation might lead to the activation of specific transcription factor(s) whose target genes include Mmp2 and Mmp9.